SHECA-Alvin/cabgroup/file-verify.md

 The domain name verification scan log of the relevant system is as follows:
 ![image](https://github.com/SHECA-Alvin/cabgroup/assets/163508594/c379289e-90ab-4211-b902-5a9f4e9d431b#pic_left)

 From the log, we can see that SHECA scanned the expected value through the 443 port of the IP, and judged that the domain name verification passed.
-Since this discussion does not involve enterprise information verification, it will not be described in detail here.
+Since this discussion does not involve organization    information validation, it will not be described in detail here.